Home > Blog Posts > Buying a Used Car? Here’s What You Need to Know About Australia’s ‘Lemon Laws’

 The process may take time, so it may require some perseverance on your behalf.
 If the dealer that sold you the car is not responding or cooperating, you can contact the Australian Competition and Consumer Commission (ACCC) or your local state or territory consumer protection agency for further assistance.

 So, if you’re in the market for a used car, why not contact the experts?
 Jacaranda Finance offers car loans.
-Our loans are between $5,000 and $35,000, with a repayment term between 1 and 5 years and bad credit car loan applications are welcome!
+Our loans are between $5,000 and $35,000, with a repayment term between 1 and 5 years.
+Even if your credit isn’t stellar, we may be able to offer you a loan.

 Jacaranda’s car loans could be the solution you need.
 It’s so easy to apply for a car loan with Jacaranda Finance, as the application process is 100% online.
 So, what are you waiting for?
-Click here to buy your dream car today (not a lemon)!
+Click here to visit our car loans page.